agrant23/Website_Automation_python/README.txt

 •	I avoided using time.sleep(), but because of the challenges of handling a pop up and the unavailability of development resources I used one time.sleep() in Yahoo_Page.py line 95.
 I understand that this is not optimal.

 •	In yahoo_page.py line 57 I use a wait for invisibility on a locator.
-The XPATH for that locator 'weak_password_status_loc' is not great concerning its longengevity in production.
-Another solution for that invisibility wait is in the diff_explicit_wait_ErrorMessagePasswords branch in this repository.
-In this branch I created my own Expected Condition that successfully waits for a dynamic element to not be its previous attribute value.
+The XPATHs for those locators in 'moderate_password_error_message' are not great concerning its longengevity in production.
+Another solution for that invisibility wait is in the my_explicit_wait_ErrorMessagePasswords branch in this repository.
+In this branch I created my own Expected Condition that successfully waits for a dynamic element to not be itcd s previous attribute value.
 This Expected Condition is also in this branch in tools.py under unused tools.

 A personal note